Over 15 years, we developed 36 mental health guidelines, notably:

 - Developing a Manual for the implementation of the school’s mental health support team.

 The NCCMH has developed a series of Self-Harm and Suicide Prevention Competence Frameworks for Health Education England (HEE) to support people who self-harm and/or are suicidal.
-More information on the competency frameworks can be found on the UCL CORE site.
-The competency frameworks helps to makes suggestions about best practice in the light of current understandings of the effectiveness of approaches and interventions.
+More information on the competence frameworks can be found on the UCL CORE site.
+The competence frameworks helps to makes suggestions about best practice in the light of current understandings of the effectiveness of approaches and interventions.